IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 is the nflog group for the packet.

-Following the resource ID is a sequence of zero or more TLVs, running to the end of the packet; the length and type are in the host byte order for the pcap file, as specified by the file's magic number, or for the section of the pcap-ng file, as specified by the Section Header Block.
+Following the resource ID is a sequence of zero or more TLVs, running to the end of the packet; the length and type are in host byte order.

 The type values are, as per the Linux `linux/netfilter/nfnetlink_log.h` header: